 Spinosad topical Side Effects

-As well as its needed effects, spinosad topical may cause unwanted side effects that require medical attention.
+Along with its needed effects, spinosad topical may cause some unwanted effects.
+Although not all of these side effects may occur, if they do occur they may need medical attention.

 - redness of the eye or skin